ebrahim969/flutter_clone_cli/README.md

   -o, --org               Organization identifier (default: "com.example")
 ```

+## 🖥️ Platform Support

+`flutter_clone_cli` is a command-line utility designed for desktop platforms:
+- ✅ Windows
+- ✅ macOS
+- ✅ Linux
+- ❌ Not supported on Web, Android, or iOS (uses `dart:io`)

 ## How It Works

 1. **Copies Template**: Creates a complete copy of your template project